vbaws/DnD-Initiative-Tracker/README.md

 ### English version

+I have overhauled the project I forked this from quite a lot now.
+Most edge cases tested.
+If you actually try this please post issues if you have them.

 # D&D and Pafthfinder Initiative Tracker
 A short python script for console, used to help manage and track initiative and combat in Dungeons&Dragons, Pathfinder and other similar systems.
 Re-written with Pathfinder 2e in mind.
+Automation for conditions changing at start/end of turn is implemented.

 # Usage
 An example of a valid document can be found in the repository under the name `Hero.csv` and `BadGuy.csv`.
 To start the script with the characters to load as arguements, one such example may be `python DnDInitiativeTracker.py Hero.csv BadGuy.csv`.
 I don't currently support saving to anywhere except where main script is running, but eventually might.
 When I update my code for home use I might remember to update this too.